PaulRvD/paulrvd.github.io/about/about.markdown

 ## How I made the website?

-A college and friend suggested to use [jekyll](https://jekyllrb.com/docs/) and github places to create a website.
+A college and friend suggested to use [jekyll](https://jekyllrb.com/docs/) and github pagess to create a website.
 So I had that somewhere in the bag of my head when I first thought about trying to make one.
 Started to work with it and over the years had some very long nights in which I found random motivation to work on this, to then abandon it for the next few months before coming back to it.
 If you actually can read that text, that means I at some point felt comfortable enough to upload it.
 Maybe that leads to me actually spending time on it more consistantly.